jeff-hykin/universify/story.md

 With a mix of dread, excitement, and guilt please consider: what if the NodeJS installers -- both the NodeJS bash installer and NodeJS powershell installer -- were simply embedded into the top of our work-in-progress script?
 Meaning, when the script tries to run itself, and the host system doesn't have NodeJS, the script *just installs NodeJS* and then runs itself.

-Before we consider which ring of Dante's inferno such an abomination belongs in, lets consider the first of the two catastrophic problems.
+But, before committing such a heinous crime, lets consider the first catastrophic problem.
 The first catastrophic can be succinctly described with two points:
 1. The world's first universal script should be reliable.
 2. We just installed NodeJS.